ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

         Only the break glass roles that are available to your account will appear in the *Role* field.

         **Important:**
         - This is a fully automated request.
-After your submit your request, your ServiceNow session will be forcible terminated by ServiceNow and you will have to log back into ServiceNow.
+After your submit your request, _your ServiceNow session will be forcible terminated by ServiceNow_ and you will have to log back into ServiceNow.
 Upon logging into ServiceNow your account will have the requested role temporarily.
-        - Once your temporary break glass role expires, the role will automatically be removed from your account and your ServiceNow session will be forcible terminated by ServiceNow.
+        - Once your temporary break glass role expires, the role will automatically be removed from your account and _your ServiceNow session will be forcible terminated by ServiceNow_.
         - If your ServiceNow session is not terminated, then check your request to determine the reason why your request was not granted.

 1. In the record header, right-click and select **Save**.
 1. In the **Variables** tab, click **New**.
 1. In the **Variable New record** section, fill in the following fields:
+    - _Type:_ [Single Line Text]
+    - _Mandatory:_ [true]
+    - _Order:_ 100
+1. In the **Question** tab, fill in the following fields:
+    - _Question:_ Justification
+    - _Name:_ {*should default to justification*}
+1. Click **Submit**.
+1. In the **Variables** tab, click **New**.
+1. In the **Variable New record** section, fill in the following fields:
     - _Type:_ [List Collector]
     - _Mandatory:_ [true]
-    - _Order:_ 100
+    - _Order:_ 200
 1. In the **Question** tab, fill in the following fields:
     - _Question:_ Roles
     - _Name:_ {*should default to roles*}